 Retrofitting developed land with low impact designs is a highly desirable option, especially near the lake.
-Numerous homes are very close to the lake and provide no vegetated buffer.
-Educational programs can help raise the awareness of homeowners and inform them how they can alter drainage on their property to reduce nutrients entering the lake.
+Numerous homes are very close to the lake and provide limited vegetated buffer.
+Educational programs can help raise the awareness of homeowners on how they can alter drainage on their property to reduce nutrients entering the lake.
 Another option to engage the community is through technical assistance programs, such as BMP training for municipal officials and septic system inspection programs.
 Guidelines for evaluating TP export to lakes are found in "Phosphorus Control in Lake Watersheds: A Technical Guide to Evaluating New Development" (Dennis et al., 1992).
 Recent guidance for low impact living on the shoreline, "Landscaping at the Waters Edge: An Ecological Approach", has been developed by UNH Cooperative Extension (2007).
+In addition, good housekeeping measures such strict adherence with pet waste ordinances are highly recommended.